AndreaB2000/ASW-project/docs/report.md

 1. User authentication
    1. Register a new account on the website
       1. Choose a unique username
+      1. Choose an email
+      1. Confirm the password
       1. Choose a password
       1. Confirm the password
    1. Login to the website using an existing account